Teaser time - summer answer, autumn image for consideration

-Send an email if you can find the actual location and its proper name.
+Send an email if you can name the chapel.

 Sedgley Heritage Trails